We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the First and Second Golden Ages came before.

 - From 1920 books could be produced in mass amounts in colour and literacy became sufficiently widespread

-- Hans Anderson became well known to English-reading children.
+- Hans Christian Andersen became well known to English-reading children.

-- Fairy tales began revolutionizing with the study of folk-lore
+- Fairy tales began revolutionising with the study of folklore

-- Hero legends rewritten and simplified for children
+- Hero legends are rewritten and simplified (bowdlerised) for children

-- From mid 1900s chromolithography lead to a craze for ornate gift books with a mediaeval design.
+- From mid 1900s chromolithography led to a craze for ornate gift books with a mediaeval design.

 Examples From The Second Golden Age